vroegop/websockets-serverless-aws-blog/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to the CDK Serverless Chat Application

-This is a blank project for CDK development with TypeScript.
+This is a CDK project for AWS with code examples for a blog.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute this app.

 ## Useful commands